giantswarm/docs/src/content/getting-started/cloud-provider-accounts/vmware-cloud-director/_index.md

 owner:
   - https://github.com/orgs/giantswarm/teams/sig-docs
 ---
-In order to run the Giant Swarm platform in your VMware Cloud Director (VCD) environment, a number of prerequisites must be satisfied to support Cluster API Provider Vmware Cloud Director (CAPVCD).
+In order to run the Giant Swarm platform in your VMware Cloud Director (VCD) environment, a number of prerequisites must be satisfied to support Cluster API Provider VMware Cloud Director (CAPVCD).

 ## VCD infrastructure